Drakejha/Drakejha.github.io/README.md

 <img width="588" height="390" alt="image" src="https://github.com/user-attachments/assets/f6bc7a49-d518-4894-afa1-4eb4656d4fd5" />

 Figure 1 shows the class distribution in the training data.
 Most hands are class 0 (“nothing in hand”) or class 1 (“one pair”), while the stronger hands, especially classes 6–9 (full house, four of a kind, straight flush, royal flush), have only a few examples each.
 This confirms that the dataset is extremely imbalanced.
-Because of this, a model can get a pretty high overall accuracy just by predicting the common classes, so we have to be careful when we interpret accuracy.
+Because of this, a model can get a pretty high overall accuracy just by predicting the common classes, so I have to be careful when interpreting accuracy.

 Figure 2 compares the test accuracies of the four models on the 1,000,000-hand test set.
 The baseline model (always predicting class 0) and logistic regression both reach about 0.50 accuracy, which is only slightly better than random guessing among 10 classes but already shows the effect of class imbalance.
 The decision tree does a bit worse overall, around 0.48, and seems to overfit the training data.
 The random forest clearly performs the best, reaching about 0.61 test accuracy, which is roughly 10 percentage points higher than the baseline and the other models.